 Volvo XC40 Recharge Towing Capabilities

-First off, check out the walkaround video for the XC40 Recharge that Volvo released in May 2020.
+The walkaround video below for the Volvo XC40 Recharge was released in May 2020.
 This walkaround does give a good overview of the car with a very minimalist, hence Scandinavian presentation as you might expect.
 It’s clear that Volvo does want to emphasize the towing capabilities of the XC40 Recharge as they get right in there with towing at the 3-minute mark before they even discuss most of the key features of the car!

 Real World Towing Range Concerns

-I’m not a ‘Tesla Fanboy’, the simple fact is, the XC40 Recharge does not compare well against the upcoming UK release of the Tesla Model Y when you look at the predicted towing range and price.
-Originally it was expected the XC40 Recharge would have a starting price of around £53,000.
-However, the Volvo website now states a starting price of just under £59,000 for the XC40 Recharge.
+I’m not a ‘Tesla Fanboy’, the simple fact is, the XC40 Recharge does not compare well against what is likely going to be one of the leading electric tow cars in the UK the Tesla Model Y when you look at the predicted towing range and price.

-The Long Range Dual Motor Tesla Model Y which will also tow 1,500 kg is predicted to have a UK starting price of £54,000 and a none towing range of 260 miles, hence a 50% towing range guestimate of 130 miles.
-Put simply, the Tesla Model Y will go further while towing 1,500 kg and cost several thousand less.
+The Long Range Dual Motor Tesla Model Y which will tow 1,600 kg has a starting price of £54,000 and a none towing range of 260 miles, hence a 50% towing range guestimate of 130 miles.

 My Thoughts On The Volvo XC40 Recharge